datastax/nodejs-driver/doc/features/mapper/getting-started/README.md

 mapper.client.shutdown();
 ```

-You can look at the [Queries documentation](../queries/) for more examples for retrieving and saving
+You can look at the [Queries documentation](../queries/) for more examples of retrieving and saving
-objects and you continue reading the [Mappings documentation](../defining-mappings/) to understand how
+objects and you read the [Mappings documentation](../defining-mappings/) to understand how
 tables and columns are mapped into properties.

-_Note that throughout the Mapper documentation the [killrvideo schema][killrvideo] is used._
+*Note that throughout the Mapper documentation the [killrvideo schema][killrvideo] is used.*

 [killrvideo]: https://github.com/pmcfadin/killrvideo-sample-schema